evanfantozzi/evanfantozzi/README.md

 ## What I'm Working On
 📚 [**Coursework in Computer Science, Databases, ML, and GIS**](https://capp.uchicago.edu/)

-🎧 [**Spotify Map**](https://github.com/evanfantozzi/spotify_map) – Building an app with **Flask and Python** allowing Spotify users to map where their favorite artists are from, across the world.
+🎧 [**Spotify Map**](https://github.com/evanfantozzi/spotify_map) – Building an app with **Django and Python** allowing Spotify users to map where their favorite artists are from, across the world.
 I pulled data from APIs from Spotify, MusicBrainz, and OpenStreetMaps.

 🎤 **Identifying Propaganda Techniques in Tweets** - Building a ML model to detect progaganda in political tweets.
 More on this soon!